ne75/p2llvm/development/phase0/validation.md

 The [step-3 hardware report](step3-hardware.md) verifies all 27 targeted images
 with no timeouts, 372 matching observations and no detected ABI corruption.
 Wide-division cycle measurements show both improvements and slower paths;
 review those tradeoffs before accepting step 3.
-Step 4 has not started.
+Step 4 is deferred until after the cleanup merge; see [future improvements](../future-improvements.md).
 The initial three signed-division hardware passes used a superseded implementation and are retained separately; they do not validate the latest source.
 The [step-5 checkpoint](step5.md), advanced before step 4 by user request,